Esri/arcgis-appstudio-samples/Portal User Info(4.2)/README.md

 ## Portal User Info

 This sample demonstrates how to retrieve a user's details and portal info via a Portal.
+It can also use portal info to view the secured web maps

 [Resource Level](https://geonet.esri.com/groups/appstudio/blog/2016/12/06/how-to-describe-our-resources-in-terms-of-difficulty-complexity-and-time-to-digest): 🍌🍌